Majestic Theatre, Launceston: History

 It was Marino Lucas' second theatre in Launceston, following the success of the Princess Theatre.

 Designed under the supervision of Lucas, the Majestic was architecturally influenced by Lucas' Ithacecian roots.
 "The architecture is Grecian," commented the Launceston Daily Telegraph, "and at the top one can see glimpses of the ancient Pantheon style."

-Centrally located within the Launceston tramway network on a main street, during the Great War the Majestic became the busiest and most profitable cinema in Tasmania, leading to Sydney's Capitol Theatre calling for the Majestic to cease trading during the height of the Spanish flu epidemic in 1919.
+Centrally located within the Launceston tramway network on a main street, during World War I the Majestic became the busiest and most profitable cinema in Tasmania.

-Anthony J. J. Lucas, the brother of Lucas, may have been influenced by the Majestic's phenomenal success when he planned to construct a centrally positioned theatre in Melbourne.
-The iconic Capitol Theatre on Swanston Street, Melbourne was designed by Walter Burley and Marion Mahony Griffin under the direction of J. J. Lucas in 1924.
+Anthony Lucas, the brother of Lucas, may have been influenced by the Majestic's phenomenal success when he planned to construct a centrally positioned theatre in Melbourne.
+The iconic Capitol Theatre on Swanston Street was designed by Walter Burley and Marion Mahony Griffin under the direction of Lucas in 1924.

-The Majestic hosted the world premiere of Ken G. Hall's Gone to the Dogs in 1939.
+The Majestic hosted the world premiere of Ken Hall's Gone to the Dogs in 1939.

 Actor Michael Pate visited the Majestic in 1950 to promote the film Sons of Matthew.

 Due to the rise in television ownership, the Majestic closed on 26 February 1970.
 The final film projected was Sweet Charity.
 It was purchased by brothers Neil and Don Pitt, who converted the building into a menswear store, transforming the mezzanine into a café and utilising the dress circle foyer as a workroom and auditorium as a storeroom.